Syslogine/syslogine-aegis-public/ROADMAP.md

    Stay ahead of the curve with a system designed for longevity.
    - Modular design for easy feature integration.
    - Compatibility with emerging technologies like quantum-resistant encryption and AI-enhanced workloads.

+- **Innovative Features:** Integrate AI and machine learning to automate routine tasks and enhance predictive maintenance.
+Provide robust support for containerized applications and microservices

 ---